Marmite Caramel Brownies – Not so Very Peculiar

 - Leave to cool, then cut into 12 pieces.

-As these brownies are thoroughly wicked, I am sending them off to this month’s Calendar Cakes which is hosted by Dolly Bakes with the theme something wicked this way comes….
+As these Marmite caramel brownies are thoroughly wicked, I’m sending them off to this month’s Calendar Cakes.
+It’s hosted by Dolly Bakes with the theme something wicked this way comes….
 This monthly challenge is co-hosted at Laura Loves Cakes.

 Thanks to Beth from Splendid Communications for the bar of Very Peculiar and accompanying baking items which I was sent in order to create a Very Peculiar bake.